-There is an association between congenital malformations of the seminal vesicle and ipsilateral upper urinary tract because both ureteral buds and seminal vesicles originate from the mesonephric (Wolffian) duct 2,3.
+There is an association between congenital malformations of the seminal vesicle and the ipsilateral upper urinary tract because both the ureteral buds and the seminal vesicles originate from the mesonephric (Wolffian) duct 2,3.

 Maldevelopment of the distal part of the mesonephric duct results in atresia of the ejaculatory duct (leading to obstruction and dilatation of the seminal vesicle), while an abnormality in the ureteral bud leads to renal agenesis/dysplasia 1.

 Irrespective of imaging modality, the key findings are 1:

 In asymptomatic patients, treatment is usually conservative; however, symptomatic patients are often treated surgically 5.

 Seminal vesicle cysts should be differentiated from other cysts such as 4:

 - 1. Ghonge NP, Aggarwal B, Sahu AK.
 Zinner syndrome: A unique triad of mesonephric duct abnormalities as an unusual cause of urinary symptoms in late adolescence.
 Indian J Urol.
 2010;26 (3): 444-7. doi:10.4103/0970-1591.70592 - Free text at pubmed - Pubmed citation

 - 2. Livingston L, Larsen CR.
 Seminal vesicle cyst with ipsilateral renal agenesis.
 AJR Am J Roentgenol.
 2000;175 (1): 177-80. doi:10.2214/ajr.175.1.1750177 - Pubmed citation